Ayow4/newai-client/README.md

 AI Law Finder - Your AI-powered Legal Assistant in the Philippines Welcome to AI Law Finder!

-AI Law Finder is your one-stop shop for legal guidance and information in the Philippines.
+AI Law Finder is for legal guidance and information in the Philippines.
 We leverage the power of artificial intelligence to provide you with easy-to-understand legal resources and connect you with relevant information for your specific situation.

 What We Offer: